PluginSmiths/Creating-addons-support/README.md

  - If your mod doesn't only add something new for blocks, entities, items and other.

- - It is advisable if mod has Wiki or Guide.
+ - It is good if mod has Wiki or Guide.

  - If the mod is popular enough.
  - If the mod is not made in Mcreator, it must be open source!